tektronix/keithley/Instrument_Examples/DMM6500/Streaming_Examples/README.md

-# Resistivty of Materials
+# Streaming Examples

-This GitHub repository features automation examples used in determining resistivity of materials made using one or multiple Keithley Instruments products.
+This GitHub repository features automation examples that stream data from the DMM to the controlling PC during execution.

 ## Directory